Properties of biodiversity indices that incorporate future extinction risk: Diversity Measures on Phylogenetic Networks

+The values $\gamma(S,e)$ can be computed recursively in a bottom-up manner (for details, see \cite{bor22}).
+We note that when $p(e)\equiv1$ for all reticulation edges, Network-PD reduces to AllPaths-PD (and hence subnet-PD).

+In some settings, it is natural to assume that at a reticulation with incoming edges $e_1,e_2,\ldots, e_k$, the inheritance proportions satisfy $p(e_1) + p(e_2) + \ldots + p(e_k)=1$.
+Under this assumption, upper and lower bounds for Network-PD can be obtained via the notions of \emph{MaxWeightTree-PD} and \emph{MinWeightTree-PD}, introduced in \cite{bor22}.
+Informally, these measures quantify diversity by considering trees displayed by the network (obtained by selecting one incoming edge at each reticulation), and then taking the maximum or minimum phylogenetic diversity over all such trees.
+A related measure, \emph{AverageTree-PD} introduced by \cite{ier25}, instead computes the expected diversity over these trees, weighing each tree by its probability (obtained as the product of the inheritance probabilities associated with the edges leading into reticulations that are retained in the displayed tree).
+We refer the reader to \cite{bor22,ier25} for more formal definitions and further details.

+We note that several of the above diversity measures have recently been implemented in \texttt{PaNDA} (Phylogenetic Network Diversity Algorithms), a Python software package with an interactive graphical user interface for exploring, visualising, and optimising diversity in phylogenetic networks (\cite{hol25}).
+This development is promising, as much of the existing work on network-based diversity measures has been driven primarily by mathematical and theoretical computer science considerations (see, e.g., \cite{bor22,cor24,ier25,ier25b,jon23} and references therein).
+Consequently, an important direction for future research is to assess the practical performance of these measures and to determine which notions of phylogenetic diversity on networks are most informative and biologically meaningful in empirical settings.

-Now consider an arbitrary assignment of features to the species in $X$.
+In what follows, however, we restrict attention to the subnet-PD setting, as it admits a direct correspondence with feature diversity indices.
+Consider an arbitrary assignment of features to the species in $X$.
 It is easy to see that such an assignment cannot always be realised by an assignment of features to the edges of a tree (where each feature arises just once on some edge and is inherited by all species below it).
 For example, if the leaf species $1,2,3$ have the feature sets $\{f_1, f_2\}, \{f_2, f_3\}$, and $\{f_1, f_3\}$, then no tree can represent this assignment of features under these assumptions.

 This leads to the following question: can every assignment of features to the species in $X$ be realised by some phylogenetic network (i.e. the set of features present in the leaf species $x \in X$ is the union of the features present on edges that lead to leaf $x$ and, again, each feature arises just once on some edge and is never lost).